gabehf/sonarr-anime-importer/README.md

 ## Environment
 One configuration environment variable is supported:
-- `ALWAYS_SKIP_MAL_IDS`: Comma-separated list of MyAnimeList IDs to always skip.
-These do not count towards the return limit.
-- `ALWAYS_SKIP_ANILIST_IDS`: Comma-separated list of AniList IDs to always skip.
+- `ALWAYS_SKIP_TVDB_IDS`: Comma-separated list of TVDB IDs to always skip.
 These do not count towards the return limit.

 ## Docker Compose
 ```yaml